open-pioneer/trails-repo-automation/renovate/README.md

 Requirements:

--   Excepts a pnpm/catalogs based project
+- Expects a pnpm/catalogs based project
 - Requires a "dependencies" label in the GitHub repository